Gina Rinehart

 Rinehart has made significant investments into rare earth minerals and the gas sector.
 She's also Australia's second-largest cattle producer, with a portfolio of properties across the country.

-In December 2023, Hancock Prospecting and Chilean mineral company SQM made a joint $1.1 billon bid to acquire lithium outfit Azure Minerals in western Australia.
+In May 2024, Hancock Prospecting and Chilean mineral company SQM completed the $1.1 billion acquisition of lithium outfit Azure Minerals in western Australia.

 Personal stats